swainechen/chenlab-training/recipes/Salmonella.md

 # others - like virulence genes
 grep -v 'DB:ARGannot' SRR12151671-assembly.genes
 ```
+This strain has one predicted resistance gene (Aac6-Iaa, encoding resistance to aminoglycosides), and quite a few genes classified as virulence factors.

 ## Calling serotype
 There is a dedicated program called `SeqSero` for calling Salmonella serotypes, this can use either short reads or assemblies.